 - Have the symptoms been continuous or occasional?

 - What, if anything, seems to improve the symptoms?

 - What, if anything, seems to worsen the symptoms?

-- What medications has your child taken to treat the condition?
-What surgeries has your child had?
+- What medications have you or your child taken to treat the condition?
+What surgeries have you or your child had?